GeorgeLeePatterson/stately/docs/guide/demos/basic.md

    - Auto-generated forms based on your entity schemas
    - Navigation sidebar with entity types
    - Responsive layout with header and breadcrumbs

-## Next Steps

-This quick start showed the minimal path.
-To build a complete application:

-- [Entities and State](../concepts/entities-and-state.md) - Learn about entity relationships with `Link<T>`
-- [Backend Guide](../backend/README.md) - Customize your API and add persistence
-- [Frontend Guide](../frontend/README.md) - Use pre-built views and pages
-- [Plugins](../plugins/README.md) - Add file management or data connectivity